Overview

 Citation

-If you are using GeometricKernels, please consider citing the theoretical papers it is based on.
+If you are using GeometricKernels, please cite the library paper:

 • the docstring of the respective space class,